aws-samples/awsome-distributed-training/3.test_cases/2.nemo-launcher/README.md

       \_ sbatch
 ```

-As can be seen, Nemo-launcher `launcher_scripts/main.py` interacts with Slurm on our behalf to generate an `.sbatch` file and submit it to Slurm.
+As can be seen, Nemo-launcher `launcher_scripts/main.py` interacts with Slurm on our behalf to generate an `.sbatch` file and submits it to Slurm.
 Nemo-launcher logs all the invocation commands, output, and error to `$TARGET_PATH/results/<MODEL_SIZE>/` described below.

 ```bash
 $TARGET_PATH/results/gpt3_126m